mechanoid/blog/posts/distributed-frontend-assets.md

 Imagine your assets for example provided as npm-package, gem, webjar or whatever and you have to rebuild your application to resolve to the next asset version.

 This approach of handling asset resolution has for sure its drawbacks too.
 At first you have to re-deploy an application to let it shine in a new frontend version.
-But maybe more important is the fact that apps are by defintion out of sync now.
+But maybe more important is the fact that apps are by definition out of sync now.

 The main advantage which makes this approach my personal favorite is, that deciding for a determined asset version in the build step means that it becomes tested together with any changes made in the service itself.
 So a team developing a service is able to decide if it can ship the next asset version without breaking any functionality.
 So responsibility is back where it belongs to.

 ## Asset-changes as distributed data

 Ok, now that we made it through the ground work, lets talk about the funny things.
-The one or the other may have noticed the thing  that i really want to talk about.
+The one or the other may have noticed the thing  that I really want to talk about.

 If we look at new asset versions in a little bit different way we can see a similarity to a different software principle in the area of distributed systems.
 Lets take the changeset included in an asset release and assume its just data we publish to a distributed storage.
 Once the data is deployed to a storage entity (our service) the data becomes available/visible to a user in his next request.